ForNeVeR/leechcraft/README.md

 License
 =======
+LeechPower is distributed under terms of MIT license.

 Copyright (C) 2011 by ForNeVeR

 Permission is hereby granted, free of charge, to any person obtaining a copy